twocanoes/psso-sdk-go/Readme.md

+# psso-sdk-go

+psso-sdk-go is a package for developing a PSSO extension server for macOS.
+It is written in Go and does all the crypto and the JWT token handling.
+The flow would look something like this:

+## Registration

+The PSSO extension on macOS registers a device.
+This can be handled through simple posting of data to an endpoint.
+The data required is:

+	DeviceUUID          string

+	DeviceSigningKey    string

+	DeviceEncryptionKey string

+	SignKeyID           string

+	EncKeyID            string

+	User                string

+These values should be stored securely in a database for the app.

+## Endpoints.

+A token endpoint should be set up.
+Form data will be posted to the endpoint with 2 values: PSSO version number and a JWT.

+### PSSO V1
+If it is PSSO version 1, then it is a user authentication.
+The JWT contains user authentication information.
+The claims can be extracted using:

+	func VerifyJWTAndReturnUserClaims(requestPSSOV1JWT string, deviceSigningPublicKey any) (*IDTokenRequestBody, []jose.Header, error)

+This returns the claims and the header.
+The username and password should be verified.
+A response is then created with

+	func CreateIDTokenResponse(issuerAPIHostName string, requestClaims IDTokenRequestBody, shortname string, fullname string, groups []string, email string, upn string, refreshToken string, servicePrivateKey *ecdsa.PrivateKey, serviceKeyID string, devicePublicKey *ecdsa.PublicKey) (string, error)

+Upon success, this string should be returned to the HTTP POST.

+### PSSO V2

+If it is PSSO version 2, then the JWT either contains a key request or user unlock.
+This JWT can be verified and decoded using:

+	## func VerifyJWTAndReturnKeyRequestClaims(requestPSSOV2JWT string, deviceSigningPublicKey any) (*KeyRequestBody, error)

+This returns the KeyRequestClaims.
+The  KeyRequestClaims.KeyPurpose will contain either "user\_unlock" or "key\_request".

+#### key_request

+Key request sets up a certificate that will be used when the user needs to unlock filevault or the user's keychain.
+The response is created using:

+	jweString, err = psso.CreateKeyRequestResponseClaims(*keyRequestClaims, deviceEncryptionPublicKey.(*ecdsa.PublicKey))

+#### user_unlock

+The user_unlock unlocks the keychain or filevault.
+It is processed using:

+	jweString, err = psso.CreateKeyExchangeResponseClaims(*keyRequestClaims, deviceEncryptionPublicKey.(*ecdsa.PublicKey))

+# API DOCUMENTATION

 ## func VerifyJWTAndReturnUserClaims(requestPSSOV1JWT string, deviceSigningPublicKey any) (*IDTokenRequestBody, []jose.Header, error)

 Purpose: Take the token posted to the token endpoint, verify the signature, and return the claims.
 This request is for verifying the